Restoring the little lakes of Waikato

 Looking to the future for the little lakes of Waikato

 Lake Ruatuna will now be part of a larger restoration programme in the area.
 In November 2021 Living Water’s application to fund the Manga-o-tama Ōhaupō Peat Lakes to Waipā River Connection project secured $380,000 over two years from the Waikato River Authority.
-“This project will maintain the existing 30 hectares of planted areas, and bring willow, privet and other weeds under control, two hectares of farmland will be retired, and a further 7.9 kilometres of fencing installed to protect wetland and riparian waterways which will be planted up with 16,000 plants,” Patterson explains.
-Read about the project.

-Yarrow adds “An exciting aspect of this project is the opportunity to use innovative technology like LandscapeDNA and real-time water quality monitoring.”
-LandscapeDNA uses environmental science to look at how the landscape influences the pathways and quality of water as it moves through the land, we'll have confirmation of whether this will be part of the catchment plan by mid 2022.
+“An exciting aspect of this project was the opportunity to use innovative technology like LandscapeDNA and real-time water quality monitoring,” said Yarrow.
+“LandscapeDNA uses environmental science to look at how the landscape influences the pathways and quality of water as it moves through the land.”

-“Our environment wins when everyone works together,” says Yarrow.
+“Our environment wins when everyone works together,” said Yarrow.
 “Improved freshwater is better for wildlife, better for farming, and better for our communities.
 The restoration of Waikato Peat Lakes proves that local communities united with a common purpose can save these national taonga for future generations.”

-Read more about this and the other work in the catchment here and sign up to our newsletter to hear the latest updates.
+Read more about this and the other work in the catchment here